A catch up with Phalaenopsis micholitzii, Aerangis biloba, Angraecum distichum, and Humata repens!

 This Angraecum distichum specimen is mounted onto the same piece of cork that the Aerangis biloba specimen – the plant that I just showed you, is growing upon.
 So, consequently these plants are joined at the hip, as it were, and they follow each other around, whether they like it or not!

-I think that only a cold hearted person could glance at an Angraecum distichum specimen and not instantly fall head over heals in love with this orchid species!
+I think that only a cold hearted person could glance at an Angraecum distichum specimen and not instantly fall head over heals in love with this beautiful and magnificent orchid species!
 This orchid species’ leaves are quite simply mesmerising!
 I would grow this plant for its foliage alone, but this orchid species really does look a picture when it’s in flower, when it’s decorated with tiny, white blooms, which only heighten the contrast between the leaf green, dinosaur like foliage and the pure white of this orchid species’ inflorescences.
 Having said all this – this particular plant has yet to bloom – this plant did not bloom while it was growing inside the Orchidarium, and prior to this move, this specimen did not flower inside the BiOrbAir.
 Will this orchid ever flower?
 I will let you know….

 Angraecum distichum is a miniature orchid species that’s suited to growing in a shaded location, away from the midday sunshine, in a very humid, moist environment.
 This is an extremely slow growing orchid species that tends to form specimens with a clump like growth habit.
 Individual stems are often adorned with small growths – keikis – new plants, which then grow on to further extend the size of the clump.

-Angraecum distichium dislikes disturbance.
+Angraecum distichium plants dislike disturbance.
 If you move your plant, particularly if you uproot or re-pot your plant, your plant may resent your interference for quite sometime and will accordingly take time to adjust.
 If you need to re-pot or mount your plants, the best time to carry out this work is in the springtime.

 This particular Angraecum distichum specimen is grown epiphytically – this plant is mounted onto a piece of cork bark, this is the same piece of cork that I mounted this plant onto at the end of March 2017, which as I write to you today, is 16 months ago.
+You can find out more about Angraecum distichum in this article I wrote about this orchid, which also shows Angraecum distichum in flower.

 Humata repens is a dear little fern, which is rather special: it’s beautiful, naturally small in size, and easy to grow inside a terrarium!
 The ferns that you can see pictured above and below, are all divisions from the same fern specimen – a small Humata repens fern that was planted inside my White Orchid Trial BiOrbAir Terrarium on the 28th May 2017.
 This Humata repens specimen flourished inside the BiOrbAir terrarium!
 The fern was planted into the coir compost that came with this terrarium, where it remained until May 2018, as having grown this fern for a year inside the BiOrbAir, I had proven that Humata repens was ideally suited to growing inside a BiOrbAir terrarium, so I moved this fern out of my trial to make room for some new plants.
 However, the purpose of this particular BiOrbAir terrarium – the terrarium you see these orchids and ferns growing inside, is to provide the ideal home for my Phalaenopsis micholitzii specimen and any other orchids that are suited to growing alongside it.
 These plants are beautifully enhanced by Humata repens, the original single fern that I grew inside my White Orchid Trial BiOrbAir Terrarium has now been divided to form two ferns.